PEO/EOR employment contracts in Italy

 Take 1 month preceding the expected date of delivery and 4 months after.
 Mothers need to submit a medical certificate justifying the well-being of the baby will not be harmed were you to allow the leave only 1 month prior.

 Looking at the pay, a mother has the right to an allowance equal to 80% of the salary for the entire duration of the maternity leave.
 If part of a collective labor agreement, the employee can receive more favorable allowance up to 100%.
 It is also a common practice for an employer to pay for the remaining 20%.

-Paternity leave (congedo di paternità): seven-day compulsory paid leave which can be taken separately and can be claimed within five months of the child's birth
+Paternity leave (congedo di paternità): 10 day full paid leave which can be taken separately and can be claimed within five months of the child's birth

 The TFR and the 13th and 14th salary months are two important topics in Italy.